October34th/phantaslate/README.md

 | `fr` | 🇫🇷 French |
 | `de` | 🇩🇪 German |

-Up to 5,000 characters per translation.
+Up to 5,000 characters per translation, 30,000 characters per day — the same limits whether you're using the extension or phantaslate.com.
 Russian and Arabic (with RTL rendering) are candidates for a later release.

 ---